 Hiking the Grand Canyon Rim to Rim (a.k.a.
 R2R) is a bucket list trip in the U.S.A. that is considered totally iconic.
-This series will provide information about three trip options.
+This series will provide information about two trip options.
 This article focuses on fitness training for the 2-Day Grand Canyon Rim to Rim hike.

 You’re reading 2 Day R2R: Fitness Training for the Rim-to-Rim Hike